 Segmentation finds a group of pixels which carries similar features and attributes.
 Clustering of these pixels can be based on the similar, dissimilar pixels and discrete pixel values.
 In ultrasound images, the number of similar intensity pixels are numerous.
 Thus, texture features are more suitable for segmentation.
 Entropy evaluates the intensity difference between the pixels in the image [26].
 When the variance of intensity is high, the contrast is also high.
 If the difference between the maximum and minimum gray intensities are small, the image has low entropy and low contrast.
-An entropy-based segmentation can provide good information about the distribution of gray levels p(x) or the intensity of multiple colour components present in an image, where it defines the minimum descriptive complexity of a random variable.
+An entropy-based segmentation can provide good information about the distribution of gray levels p(x) or the intensity of multiple colour components present in an image.
+The concept of Shannon entropy is used to describe an image, where it defines the minimum descriptive complexity of a random variable.